dominik31415/kaggleproblems/dengAI/README.md

 main.jpynb

 main script. used for refining the parameters of NN_Dense1 and produces final figures. currently it predicts the number of expected dengue cases four weeks in advance.
-For another prediction windows simply adjust the parameter "nForecast".
+For other prediction windows simply adjust the parameter "nForecast".